Fiserv/Commerce-Hub/docs/Guides-Info/Use-Our-APIs.md

 },
 ```

+---

-## Sample API Call
+## API Call Example

-A standard API call to execute a Primary Transaction might look like this:
+A standard API call to execute a charge transaction might look like this:

 ```json